hyperhyperspace/pulsar/README.md

-# Soliton: A Blockchain running in the Browser.
+# Soliton: a Blockchain running in the Browser.

 ## Browser client available